-Use of prophylactic antibiotics has resulted in lower incidence of superficial and deep wound infection after hip fracture surgery.
-The duration of antibiotic treatment, however remains controversial 24 hours and for 7 days.
+Use of prophylactic antibiotics has resulted in a lower incidence of superficial and deep wound infection after hip fracture surgery.
+The duration of antibiotic treatment, however, remains controversial 24 hours and for 7 days.

 Younger patients are treated with closed or open reduction and internal fixation.

-Fracture neck of femur is treated as surgical emergency in young patients.
+Fracture neck of femur is treated as a surgical emergency in young patients.

 Elderly patients with poor bone stock may be considered for hip replacement surgery in cases of fracture femoral neck and intertrochanteric fractures.